-Bill’s first full-length CD – Eskimo in the Sun (available here for listening and free download) – was released in 1995 with the help of Wayne on lead guitar, David Fox on bass, and Dave Dewey on drums.
-Marvin McFadden, of Huey Lewis and News, played trumpet on Dance Hall Girls, and Dave Wellhausen engineered and co-produced the recordings at his Wellhausen Studios in San Francisco.
+Bill’s first full-length LP – Eskimo in the Sun – was released in 1996 with the help of Wayne on lead guitar, David Fox on bass, and Dave Dewey on drums.
+Marvin McFadden, of Huey Lewis and News, played trumpet on Dance Hall Girls, and Dave Wellhausen engineered and co-produced the recordings at the renowned Dave Wellhausen Studios in San Francisco.

 In 2012 Bill started fleshing out songs for a new LP.
 That album, Last Night at the Ha-Ra, was recorded in 2018 with The Vivid Stage, a group Bill founded with Russell Cottier (production), David Dower (keyboards and musical direction), and Jon Fellowes (guitars).
 Last Night was recorded at La Buissonne studios in Provence, France, with additional sessions at Parr Street Studios (Liverpool), and Megasonic Sound (San Francisco area).
 Numerous guests contributed, including Pete Thomas (drummer for Elvis Costello and the Attractions), Daniel Mille (award winning French accordionist), Rie Sinclair (LA-based recording artist and chanteuse sublime), Mariachi Neuva Generacion of San Francisco, and others.
 Last Night at the Ha-Ra is now available on Spotify, iTunes, and most all of your favorite digital music outlets.